ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 valid JSON string, and therefore could include spaces, unicode characters, and properly escaped string sequences.
-However, in some situations the value is intended to be seen and understood be the client software's developer.
+However, in some situations the value is intended to be seen and understood by the client software's developer.
 In such cases, the API designer choosing any such human-readable strings SHOULD take steps to ensure the string values are not easily confused by a developer